Season 1, Episode 10

 Lorne Brown:

-And so this makes in inner work, and this is why I find it empowering.
+And so this makes inner work, and this is why I find it empowering.
 Because let’s say… Like, how would you work with, or your thoughts around a lot of the couples that I see, whether they’re same-sex couples or heterosexual couples, the fertility journey can add a bit of extra stress to the relationship.
 And a lot of times they’re saying, the common… “He’s not showing up, he’s not doing enough, he’s not supporting me.”
 How does that make you think?
-If that person was sitting in front of you, kind of what’s your thought process on that then, when it comes to conscious work?
+If that person was sitting in front of you, what’s your thought process on that then, when it comes to conscious work?

 Gila Golub:

 I love the question, by the way.
 So the answer is, it’s not the first time you’re not feeling seen, and heard, and supported, then you have to really find out when was the first time you felt that?
 So you have to follow the feeling.
 Whatever feeling you’re having, whatever reaction you’re having, it is not the first time you’re having that reaction.
-And people do not come together in relationship by chance, it’s not haphazard.
+And people do not come together in relationships by chance, it’s not haphazard.
 We choose a partner who will bring up our own unresolved issues, so that we can see what they are, so we can heal them.
 So if your partner’s, you say, making you feel not supported… What was the other thing you said?

 Lorne Brown: